By Heather Garbers and Dan Openshaw

 Here are four steps to applying a data-driven lens to your voluntary benefits:

-- Dive into workforce data and develop personas to inform strategies.
+- Dive into HUB’s workforce persona analysis to inform strategies.
 Your first task is to understand who your people are and where they are at in their life and work journeys.
-It’s not enough to learn that you have three of five generations represented in your workplace, heavily weighted toward Generation Xers and college debt is a shared burden.
-Developing personas adds layers to your insights about employees, such as how long they’ve been in the workforce generally and working for you, specifically; their level of engagement with benefits and which, in particular; and what they expect of their benefits.
+It’s not enough to learn that you have three of five generations represented in your workplace, heavily weighted toward Millennials and Generation Xers and college debt is a shared burden.
+Analysis of workforce personas adds layers to your insights about employees, such as how long they’ve been in the workforce generally and working for you, specifically; their level of engagement with benefits and which, in particular; and what they expect of their benefits.

 - Utilize benchmarking to discover benefits opportunities and gaps.
 Most people think of benchmarking, when it comes to employee benefits, as a competitive thing: how well do yours stand up against the competition or similarly sized employers?
 That’s only part of the puzzle.
 You can benchmark based on U.S. population trends, on geography, on industries and on benefits offered, too.
 Benchmarking is a great way to identify opportunities and gaps in your offerings.
 Looking at your employee population against U.S. Census data for, say, New York City, you may find that a worrisome percentage of your workers there (though less than national medians) are spending a disproportionate percentage of their pay on rent and live in food deserts.
 The implications – financial stress and physical health issues – can give you a direction for voluntary benefit offers.